xiaoyuel111/Data_Science_and_Machine_Learning_Spring_2022/Supervised learning/Deep Neural Network/README.md

-Lecture 6 explains a deep neural network in detail.
+**Introduction**

+Deep neural network (DNN) is a framework of deep learning.
+It is a neural network with at least one hidden layer.
+Similar to shallow neural network, deep neural network can also provide modeling for complex nonlinear systems, but the extra level provides a higher level of abstraction for the model, which improves the ability of the model.

-The data used in structure 6 is
+The data used in this task is

 - Fashion MNIST dataset: